 By Sharon Lee Song

 Sharon Lee Song lives and works in South Los Angeles with an urban ministry community.
-Inspired by her own transformation through self-care and soul care, Sharon became a certified fitness trainer and spiritual director.
-She’s committed to using from what she’s learned from her training and from Alive & Well Women to support others in living healthy, sustainable, urban spiritual lives.
+Inspired by her own transformation through self-care and soul care, Sharon became a certified personal trainer, Holy Yoga instructor, and spiritual director.
+She’s committed to using what she’s learned from her training and from Alive & Well Women to support others in living healthy, sustainable, urban spiritual lives.